 What is the role of cupping in coffee quality?

 Cupping is the final and most important quality check.
-It's a standardized tasting method that allows us to taste every batch of coffee we roast to ensure it meets our flavour standards before it's approved for sale.
+It's a standardised tasting method that allows us to taste every batch of coffee we roast to ensure it meets our flavour standards before it's approved for sale.

 How does green bean quality affect the final roast?